Joystream/joystream/meetings/rome/README.md

 2. We won't be implementing support for "cleaning" content from storage nodes until after release.
 3. Mokhtar has finished migration.
 4. We also agreed that Aracus should be killed and replaced with some new Joystream-hosted nodes.
 Provisionally we agreed that these might be made up of 2 bootnodes, 1 also performing media discovery, 1 also acting as our storage provider and 1 or more nodes hosting Pioneer, with load balancing if applicable.
-5. The following `genesis config paramaters` need to be re-evaluated:
+5. The following `genesis config parameters` need to be re-evaluated:
 - Balances for existing members
 - Payouts (JOY) for Storage Providers, Validators and Curators
 - Open slots for Storage Providers, Validators and Curators